CBS Building: Facade

 The piers divide the west and east facades vertically into 12 bays, while the north and south facades are divided into 15 bays.
 The glass panes contain bronze-finished aluminum frames that are about 18 ft tall on the ground story and 9 ft tall on upper stories.
 The panes are separated vertically by 6 in windowsills between each story.
 The windows are recessed 2 in from the piers on the exterior and 18 in on the interior.
 For insulation, 300000 ft2 of polyurethane foam was sprayed in the piers.
 According to the insulation contractor, the CBS Building was the first New York City high-rise to use polyurethane as insulation.

 To make the building appear imposing, Saarinen did not include a main entrance from Sixth Avenue in his design, because he did not want to modify the piers on that side.
-He also refused to use entasis (applying a convex curve for aesthetic purposes).
-The main entrances were instead placed on the 52nd and 53rd Street sides, though small doors were later installed on Sixth Avenue.
+He also refused to use entasis—applying a convex curve for aesthetic purposes.
+The main entrances were instead placed on the 52nd Street and 53rd Street sides, though small doors were later installed on Sixth Avenue.
 On 52nd Street, the entrances are in the seven center bays and consist of single, double, and revolving doors; the easternmost set of doors leads to the ground-level restaurant.
 There are also seven entrances on 53rd Street, but the entrance to the restaurant on that side is separated from the other entrance doorways by a window.
 On the east facade are doorways that lead directly into the restaurant space.
 On the second story, a mechanical floor, there are metal grilles instead of glass panes.
 Similar grates are placed at the top story, also a mechanical floor.